ana-rangel-mattos/ana-rangel-mattos/README.md

 ### 🚀 About me

-- I'm a React developer passionate by languages, Full-Stack Development and Linux.
+- I'm a React developer passionate by languages, Web Development and Linux.
 - I'm studying Software Engineering at Infnet Institute, currently in the 4th semester.

 ---